Skip to Main Content

 • Direct quotes include the page number.

-• TIP: It is usually easier to do your References first, then use them to write your in-text citations.
+TIP: Do your References first, then use them to write your in-text citations.

 Author Type Parenthetical citation Narrative citation